seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 But thy unkindness shall his death draw out
 To lingering sufferance.
 Answer me to-morrow,
 Or, by the affection that now guides me most,
-I’ll prove a tyrant to him.
+I'll prove a tyrant to him.
 As for you,
-Say what you can, my false o’erweighs your true.
+Say what you can, my false o'erweighs your true.

 *Exit*